mathworks/toolboxdesign/MEX.md

 ```

 ### Calling a Dynamic Library
 [Dynamic libraries](https://www.learncpp.com/cpp-tutorial/a1-static-and-dynamic-libraries/) are required for running the MEX functions and must ship to the users.
 Place the binaries within the `private` folder under the `toolbox` folder to ensure the library gets shipped to the user.
-Use the [`-L`](https://www.mathworks.com/help/matlab/ref/mex.html#btw17rw-1-option1optionN) argument to the [mex function](https://www.mathworks.com/help/matlab/ref/mex.html) to specify the location and the name of the runtime library.
+Use the [`-L`](https://www.mathworks.com/help/matlab/ref/mex.html#btw17rw-1-option1optionN) argument to the [`mex`](https://www.mathworks.com/help/matlab/ref/mex.html) command to specify the location and the name of the runtime library.

 **Note:** If you have a choice between using a static or dynamic library with your MEX function, we recommend using a static library.
 Static libraries are incorprorated inside your MEX function, making your MEX function more robust and reliable.